-The TLV320AlC3106 is a low-power stereo audio codec with stereo headphone amplifier, as well as multiple inputs and outputs programmable in single-ended or fully differential configurations.
-Extensive register-based power control is included, enabling stereo 48-kHz DAC playback as low as 15 mW from a 3.3-V analog supply. making it ideal for portable battery-powered audio and telephony applications.
+The TLV320AIC33 is a low power stereo audio codec with stereo headphone amplifier, as well as multiple inputs and outputs programmable in single-ended or fully differential configurations.
+Extensive registerbased power control is included, enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for portable battery-powered audio and telephony applications.

-The record path of the TLV320AIC3106 contains integrated microphone bias, digitally controlled stereo microphone preamplifier, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
-Programmable filters are available during record which can remove audible noise that can occur during optical zooming in digital cameras.
+The record path of the TLV320AIC33 contains integrated microphone bias, digitally controlled stereo microphone preamplifier, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
 The playback path includes mix/mux capability from the stereo DAC and selected inputs, through programmable volume controls, to the various outputs.

-The TLV320AlC3106 contains four high-power output drivers as well as three fully differential output drivers.
-The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended $16-\Omega$ headphones using ac-coupling capacitors, or stereo $16-\Omega$ headphones in a capacitorless output configuration.
+The TLV320AIC33 contains four high-power output drivers as well as three fully differential output drivers.
+The high-power output drivers are capable of driving a variety of load configurations, including up to four channels of single-ended 16- $\Omega$ headphones using ac-coupling capacitors, or stereo $16-\Omega$ headphones in a capacitorless output configuration.
+In addition, pairs of drivers can be used to drive 8- $\Omega$ speakers in a BTL configuration at 500 mW per channel.